GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/wellboreProblems/casedThermoElasticWellbore/Example.rst

 Problem description
 ------------------------------------------------------------------

-This example uses the thermal option of the ``SinglePhasePoromechanics`` solver to handle a cased wellbore problem subjected to a uniform temperature change on the inner surface of the casing.
-The completed wellbore is composed of a steel casing, a cement sheath and rock formation.
-Isotropic linear thermoelastic behavior is assumed for all the three materials.
+This example uses the thermal option of the ``SinglePhasePoromechanics`` solver to handle a cased wellbore problem subject to a uniform temperature change on the inner surface of the casing.
+The wellbore is composed of a steel casing, a cement sheath and rock formation.
+Isotropic linear thermoelastic behavior is assumed for all three materials.
 No separation or thermal barrier is allowed for the casing-cement and cement-rock contact interfaces.
-Plane strain condition is also assumed.
+Plane strain condition is assumed.

 .. _problemSketchCasedThermalElasticWellboreFig:
 .. figure:: sketch.png